phelma/ai-cook/README.md

 * User can specify equipment
 * user can specify food allergies
 * user can specify diet preferences
-* user can specify units of measurement
+* user can specify locale for units of measurement
 * user can specify how many people they are cooking for
 * user can specify ANY other requirements!!!!!!!